chriscauley/restaurant-app/README.md

 * To create a new owner or customer, go to the signup page in a browser.
 After creating a user, log in as the superuser and view the link in the email stored in the admin at http://toptable.localhost:8431/admin/mailer/message/ or run the command `python manage.py send_mail` to send the emails in the queue. (sending emails requires having the settings prefixed `EMAIL_` to be set)

 * To create a customer with a github or twitter account, go make sure the `SOCIAL_AUTH_` settings are set and follow the prompts in the local app.

+## Testing

+* Server tests can be run with `pytest`

+* Front end unit tests can be run from the client directory `yarn test:unit`

+* There are a few end to end tests.
+To run these you'll need to start the development server with `./bin/develop` and then run `yarn test:e2e` from the client directory.

+* If testing in Postman (or similar), start the development server with `KILL_CSRF ./bin/develop`.
+This will disable CSRF protection, making it much easier to test postman.